What is a denarius, a shekel, a stater and a widow's mite?

 The denarius is the coin that appears most often in the gospels.
 It occurs five times in the gospel of Matthew (Matthew 20:2, 9, 10, 13; 22:19).
 It occurs once in Mark (Mark 12:15), once in Luke (Luke 20:24) and once in Revelation (Revelation 6:6).
 This silver coin was normally minted in the city of Rome and carried the image of a caesar on one side.

 The coin was valued at the amount of money an average laborer would earn in one day or the pay for a Roman soldier.
+That is, the denarius was the normal wage for one day of labor.
 For example, in the parable of the laborers in the vineyard in Matthew 20:2, a worker was hired for one day and his pay was one denarius.

 For the kingdom of heaven is like a landowner who went out early in the morning to hire laborers for his vineyard.
 When he had agreed with the laborers for a denarius for the day, he sent them into his vineyard.
 Matthew 20:1-2 (NASB)